clarkfitzg/pems_fd/web/paper.md

 ## Computational Techniques

-Hive and Hadoop provided the crucial piece of infrastructure to process this data
-@hive.
+To analyze this data we need:

+- scalability
+- high throughput
+- an efficient interface into a data analysis language

+Hive provides all of these things.
+Scalability and high throughput come through Hadoop's map reduce.
+The POSIX concept of standard input, or `stdin`, provides an efficient interface into the R programming langauge.

 Hive directly processed the data files produced by PEMS.
 All we had to do was copy the files to Hadoop File System (HDFS), declare it to be a table, and we were ready for analysis.
 This "schema on read" technique is far more efficient than a traditional database for this type of research project.
-For this project we only needed to execute a handful of specific queries on data that doesn't change.
+This project required the execution of a handful of specific queries on data that doesn't change.
 In contrast, a traditional database must validate each data point and store it in a database specific representation.

-To analyze this data we need:

-- scalability
-- high throughput
-- an efficient interface into languages suited to data analysis

-Hive provides all of these things.
+After analyzing the data we became aware of the RHive package.
+Our computational model has less sophisticated interactive features, but is much more efficient for batch processing based on large groups, because groups are loaded in an operated on at a million elements at a time rather than line by line.
+An experiment showed that line by line processing would slow the program down by a factor of several hundred.
+Then we would be measuring run times in days rather than in minutes.

 The only fundamental limit to this computational approach is how much data a single R process can handle.
-We can even get over this by using map reduce within R.
+One way to get around this is by using map reduce within R.

 We used Hive's `CLUSTER BY` to separate the data into different stations before analyzing the fundamental diagram for each station.
 Each station had around 800 million observations corresponding to one every 30 seconds for 10 months.
 We processed results in a streaming Map Reduce using the R language to express the analytic operations.

-After analyzing the data we became aware of the RHive package When we did this we weren't aware of the `RHive` package, which hasn't been actively maintained since 2015.
-Our computational model has less sophisticated interactive features, but is much more efficient for batch processing based on large groups, because groups are loaded in an operated on at a million elements at a time rather than line by line.
-An experiment showed that line by line processing would slow the program down by a factor of several hundred.
-Then we would be measuring run times in days rather than in minutes.

 ## Data Analysis